RimantasV/landkit/README.md

-# Starter file for bootstrap excercise
+# Starter file for bootstrap exercise